aws-amplify/amplify-flutter/CONTRIBUTING.md

 apps which have integration tests written (skipping those that don't).
 It runs on Android and iOS simulators.

 **Note:** To run integration tests, you will need prerequisite Amplify resources in the example apps where the tests run.
 The process for creating those is noted below.
-You will also need to installed dependencies with `melos bootstrap`.
+You will also need to install dependencies with `melos bootstrap`.

 To run all integration tests on available platforms:
 ```bash